 "S'okay," Ron shrugged.
 "I've always been the more emotionally stable one."
 He paused and grinned openly.
 "Okay, that's not really true, but I have definitely matured more than you."
 Draco snorted mockingly and threaded a hand through Ron's hair to pull him in for a kiss.
 It was slow, with both men savoring what they'd thought was lost.
 Draco was the first to pull away and pressed his forehead against Ron's.

-"If you ever leave me again, Weasel," he growled snarkily, "I swear I'll kill you myself."
+"If you ever leave me again, Weasel," he growled snarkily, "I swear you won't have to worry about the people who took you.
+I'll kill you myself."

 Ron laughed and punched Draco playfully in the chest.
-"Such loving threats."
 They kissed again.
-"I won't."
+"I'll try my best not to."